worldcoin/signup-sequencer/Readme.md

 ### Local Node

-You'll need to run a local node like geth.
+You'll need to run a local node like geth or [ganache](https://archive.trufflesuite.com/ganache/).
 Start up a new chain and take note of the dev addresses.
 You can follow instructions [here](https://book.getfoundry.sh/anvil/).

 ### Worldcoin id contracts